 Accommodates 15 people.
 Each tenant has a private bed/sitting room, kitchenette and half bath.
 Two apartments are handicapped accessible.
 Residents may pay for a hot lunch (M-F) which is prepared by the congregate cook for a monthly fee (fee subject to change).East Longmeadow Housing Authority

 Accommodates 5 tenants.
 Each tenant has a private bed/sitting room and half bath.
 One apartment is handicapped accessible.

 25 Saab Court

 Call Greater Springfield Senior Services, Inc.'s Intake Department at 413-781-8800 and they will guide you to the correct Congregate Housing Coordinator with a referral.

 - GSSSI's Congregate Coordinator is available to any interested individual to meet and explain the program as well as set up a tour of the congregate location.
 During this time the Congregate Coordinator will explains the guidelines of congregate living and help the interested individual determine if this program is the best fit for them.

-- If an individual expresses interest in applying for Congregate Housing, then they will be guided by GSSSI's Congregate Coordinator to complete an online application using the Common Housing Application for Massachusetts Public Housing (CHAMP) web form.
-An interested individual may also apply in person by printing the CHAMP application and submitting the completed forms to the the appropriate housing authority.
-Both the online and paper applications are available in English, Chinese, Haitian Creole, Khmer, Portuguese, Russian, Spanish and Vietnamese.
+- If an individual expresses interest in applying for Congregate Housing, then they will be guided by GSSSI's Congregate Coordinator to complete an application and attach any required forms to the appropriate Housing Authority.

 - The Housing Authority processes all applications and informs GSSSI's Congregate Housing Coordinator if there is any additional documentation needed and whether or not the applicant is eligible for the program.
 Application approval is ultimately up to the Housing Authority.
 If no openings are available then applicants can be placed on a wait list.